 I once sat in the audience (as a guest) at a company’s annual kickoff.
 The CFO got up and congratulated the sales organization for helping to reduce the company’s days sales outstanding (how long it takes to collect money from customers) from 90 days to 60 days, which is substantial, representing millions of dollars of cash flow.
 What the CFO did not know, was that the average company in his industry saw their days sales outstanding drop from 85 to 45 days.
 The competition was in a better place to start and had a greater reduction.
 So, why was he congratulating anyone for achieving slightly less than an industry trend?
 He lacked context.
 Context is critical to performance and that context starts with a plan.

 Sidebar: Planning and ABM

-ABM, when you get down to it, is simply another segmentation of your budget that will require alignment.
+Account-based marketing (ABM), when you get down to it, is simply another segmentation of your budget that will require alignment.
 It really is that simple.
-Account Based Marketing, whether it be for large named accounts or specialized industry segments, represents a conscious decision to allocate a portion of the overall programs budget to a subset or subsets of your total addressable market.
+ABM, whether it be for large named accounts or specialized industry segments, represents a conscious decision to allocate a portion of the overall programs budget to a subset or subsets of your total addressable market.
 Subsequently, the expectation is that, because of this focus, the accounts within your ABM population will perform better than those that are not.
-In order to prove the viability of our ABM programs we must be able to measure their impact, which means we need to isolate the cohort (segment) and measure the return (performance) in relation to the spend (budget).
-Proper planning therefore is essential and complimentary to a solid ABM program.
+In order to prove the viability of our ABM programs, we must be able to measure their impact, which means we need to isolate the cohort (segment) and measure the return (performance) in relation to the spend (budget).
+Proper planning, therefore, is essential and complementary to a solid ABM program.

 Your plan is so critical to your success that you need to address its flaws and deficiencies now.
 It can’t wait.
 You can have a significant impact on your business and your growth with improved planning.
-Acquire or learn the skills, acquire the tools, clean the data, follow a proven process and the only thing you will need is the will to succeed.
+Acquire or learn the skills, acquire the tools, clean the data and follow a proven process, and the only thing you will need is the will to succeed.
 Getting planning right is not easy, but it is necessary.